How Do You Remove Popcorn Ceiling Texture?

 What is the Best Respirator for Removing Popcorn Ceilings?

-Popcorn ceiling texture applied before 1980 may contain asbestos, which is a hazardous material.
+Popcorn ceiling texture applied before 1980 may contain asbestos, a hazardous material.
 If you suspect your popcorn ceiling contains asbestos, have it tested by a professional asbestos testing company – before attempting to remove it.

 Here are some specific recommendations for respirators that are well-suited for removing popcorn ceilings: